mattsrc/opentx-lua-rssi-histogram/README.md

 To support multiple radios and models, you have two options:

-#### Static Config
+#### Static Configuration

-* Create a separate config for each model you have.
+* Create a separate configuration for each model you have.
 These are best placed in `config/configs`
-* Use `configs/combine.py` to make a lua script for each model.
+* Use `configs/combine.py` to make a LUA script for each model.
 Example usage is `python combine.py configs/edg540.lua`
-* In the telemetry page for each model, choose the corresponding lua file.
+* In the telemetry page for each model, choose the corresponding LUA file.

 This approach has downsides if you have many models - especially since model setups tend to be similar.
-Below you can learn to do it with one config.
+Below you can learn to do it with one configuration.

-#### Dynamic Config - Per model widgets
+#### Dynamic Configuration - Per model widgets

 There are two additional widget fields: *not_models* and *only_models* which can be used as filters.
 Each takes a list of model names.